 The possibility of undetected latent tuberculosis should be considered, especially in patients who have immigrated from or travelled to countries with a high prevalence of tuberculosis or who had close contact with a person with active tuberculosis.
 If latent infection is diagnosed, appropriate treatment must be started with anti-tuberculosis prophylactic treatment, in accordance with the Canadian Tuberculosis Standards and Centers for Disease Control and Prevention guidelines, before the initiation of Idacio.
-Use of anti-tuberculosis prophylactic treatment should also be considered before the initiation of Idacio in patients with several or significant risk factors for tuberculosis despite a negative test for tuberculosis and in patients with a past history of latent or active tuberculosis in whom an adequate course of treatment cannot be confirmed.
+Use of anti-tuberculosis prophylactic treatment should also be considered before the initiation of Idacio in patients with several or significant risk factors for tuberculosis in whom an adequate course of treatment cannot be confirmed.
 The decision to initiate anti-tuberculosis therapy in these patients should only be made after taking into account both the risk for latent tuberculosis infection and the risks of anti-tuberculosis therapy.
 If necessary, consultation should occur with a physician with expertise in the treatment of tuberculosis.